 Where to Stay

 Most foreign tourists prefer staying in Old Town when visiting Cartagena.
-The backpacking Bohemian crowd might prefer staying in burgeoning, budget-friendly Getsemani, the inexpensive outer-walled city, while Capila del Mar is favored by beach lovers wanting the convenience of an all-inclusive resort or luxurious oceanfront hotel.
+The backpacking Bohemian crowd might prefer staying in burgeoning, budget-friendly Getsemani, the inexpensive outer-walled city, while Capilla del Mar is favored by beach lovers wanting the convenience of an all-inclusive resort or luxurious oceanfront hotel.

 How to Get to Cartagena

 Rafael Nunez Airport is just two miles from Old Town Cartagena.
-Bus transportation may be ideal if you’re traveling from another Columbian city, although for comfort’s sake you may want to spend the extra cash for a plane ticket if coming from Medellin or Bogota, which are 13 hours and 20 hours away via ground transportation, respectively.
+Bus transportation may be ideal if you’re traveling from another Colombian city, although for comfort’s sake you may want to spend the extra cash for a plane ticket if coming from Medellin or Bogota, which are 13 hours and 20 hours away via ground transportation, respectively.

 Once in Cartagena, you'll find exploring the city on foot is a great way to get around, particularly in Old Town.
 Taxis are best if you plan to explore popular sites and attractions outside the area.
 You can also find great tourist information at La Plaza de la Aduana, and the Torre del Reloj to help make your Cartagena getaway an amazing experience.